fjall-rs/fjall/README.md

 ## Stable disk format

 Is the disk format stable yet?
-Not quite, but it will be when:

-- Disk format is pinned by unit tests to prevent breaking changes
+Not quite, but there aren't any plans to change it now, and breaking changes will probably result in a major bump.
+If the disk format is fully pinned by unit tests (making it immutable for all 0.xx.x versions), this text will be updated.

 ## Future